 3. Extremo Mega Swing at Monteverde Extremo Park

 The Extremo Mega Swing is the scariest in Costa Rica.
-It’s much larger than the other Tarzan swings you may find around the country, with a platform that is 143 meters (470 feet) above the ground and a 90-meter (295-feet) long cord.
+It’s much larger than the other Tarzan swings you may find around the country, with a platform 143 meters (470 feet) above the ground and a 90-meter (295-foot) long cord.

 Similarly to the Extremo bungee jumping experience, the Extremo Mega Swing is a quick activity that lasts less than a minute.
 However, the memory will remain for a very long time.